Elliott Gould: 2000s

 In 2001, Gould co-starred in Steven Soderbergh's heist film Ocean's Eleven, a 2001 remake of the classic Rat Pack caper film.
-The film starred George Clooney, Brad Pitt, Matt Damon, Julia Roberts, Andy Garcia, Don Cheadle, Bernie Mac, and Carl Reiner.
+The film starred George Clooney, Brad Pitt, Matt Damon, Julia Roberts, Andy García, Don Cheadle, Bernie Mac, and Carl Reiner.
 The film earned positive reviews and was an immense financial success.
 Gould played their wealthy friend, a former casino owner Reuben Tishkoff.
 He reprised the role for its sequels, Ocean's Twelve in 2004 and Ocean's Thirteen in 2007.